Anil567849/learn-github-actions/README.md

 # GitHub Actions Workflow Setup

-This project uses **GitHub Actions** to enforce linting rules with ESLint.
 All workflow files must be stored in a specific folder structure so that GitHub can detect and run them automatically.

 ---